-Here, we’ll discuss what goes into a technical practice session and how to structure it to get the most out of your dedication.
+Here, we’ll discuss what goes into a piano technique practice session and how to structure it to get the most out of your dedication.

 1. Decide which processes are being used

 For each practice session to be optimal, the first step must be to work out which mental systems are at work based on the goal we have in mind.
 In technical practice fewer external parameters are in place, we can use piano technique books, but this is not a necessary requirement.